karishag/Vehicle-Parking/README.md

 # Vehicle-Parking
-A Parking maintainance system written in C with the help of linked list.
+A Parking maintenance system written in C with the help of linked list.